 Case Keenum LA 2.6% owned

-Keenum has been hit or miss all year; not necessarily a desirable trait in a quarterback.
+Keenum has been hit or miss all year; not necessarily a desirable trait in a fantasy football quarterback sleeper.
 On the other hand, he has gone off for a couple of huge games and can be had for nothing.
 Just two weeks ago Keenum threw for over 300 yards and three touchdowns.
 This Sunday the Rams face the Jets terrible pass defense and should be able to put up some points.
 Keenum belongs on the wire the vast majority of the time, but this week he may be a worthwhile spot starter.

 Rob Kelley WAS 39.4% owned

 This unheralded running back is getting no respect from fantasy owners, but he is going to start for Washington this week.
 After falling out of favor with coaches, Matt Jones was injured.
 This gave Kelley a chance to take over the ground game and he flourished for a week.
 He managed 87 yards and a touchdown versus the Bengals and earned a second start even though Jones is healthy.
 This could turn into a rest of the season type move if Kelley continues to produce.

 Peyton Barber TB 38.3% owned

 The Buccaneers have just about run out of running backs to throw out on the field.
 The run game in Tampa has been devastated by injuries and Barber is one of the last men standing.
 Doug Martin is on the way back and may play this week, but he will probably not see a full workload right out of the gate.
 That means that Barber should still see a nice number of touches after filling in last week.
 In all likelihood this is the last week that he will be useful, but one week is better than nothing.